royemosby/RecipeSwap/README.md

 - Should recipes be allowed to be deleted?
   - Turn ones that have spinoffs into orphans?
   - Totes delete recipes that have no spinoffs
-- Should account actions be top-tier resources instead of nested under user?